needle-mirror/com.unity.cloud.assets/Documentation~/get-started-management.md

 [!code-cs [platform-services](../Samples/Documentation/Manual/Management/PlatformServicesShutdown.cs#PlatformServices_Shutdown)]

-What this script accomplishes:
-* Clean up of the services when the scene is closed.
+This script cleans up of the services when the scene is closed.

 ### Create the behaviour for managing assets

 To create the behaviour for asset management, perform the following steps:

 1. In your Unity project window, go to **Assets** > **Scripts**.
 2. Right-click the `Assets/Scripts` folder and go to **Create** > **C# Script**.
 Name your script `AssetManagementBehaviour`.
 3. Open the `AssetManagementBehaviour` script you created and replace the contents of the file with the following code sample: